 If your insurer comes rushing out, pays you everything you are owed, on their own, you have absolutely nothing to be concerned about… Lest we forget, those same insurers are sending “their” guy to tell you how much they “owe” you.

 In reality, we have proven time after time, insurers routinely underpay on all claims.
-So, this law would affect all claims in the event that the carrier actually gets caught.
-I have heard many different versions, from many different credible sources.
-I have yet to hear the real meat hit the publics eye.
+So, this law would affect all claims in the event that the carrier actually “gets caught”.
+I have heard many different versions, from many different credible sources (one of which also included a divorce lawyer overland park).
+I have yet to hear the real meat hit the public’s eye.

 The ONLY thing this law does, is reduce the penalties an insurer will pay in the event they are caught.

 It is a broad statement that encompasses many facets, all leading to one outcome.
 Here is an example scenario:

 Insured purchases both Flood and Wind insurance to South Carolina business insurance.
 Hurricane Harvey devastates the South Texas Coast, more specifically, Rockport, Texas.
 Insured has covered losses from both Wind and Flood.
 Structure is gone, completely.
 Texas has a 5-day “Liquidated Demand” clause in the policy, which means that when a structure is deemed to be totaled by any reasonable means, the insurer has 5 days to pay structure limits.
 Notice that this coverage is separated, and very specific.
 It is the only portion of the policy it applies to… the structure, only one portion of the coverages available to the insured.
 One of many.
 This clause, like many others, serves dual purposes.